PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Rest.Client.md

 The default behavior for deserialization is implemented in `ServiceClientActions.DeserializeResponseAsync()`.

-> NOTE: The current version of `System.Text.Json` does not support `TimeSpan` values by default.
+> The current version of `System.Text.Json` does not support `TimeSpan` values by default.
 That is why the default `SerializationOptions` and `DeserializationOptions` add two custom converters (`Iso8601TimeSpanConverter` and `Iso8601TimeSpanNullableConverter`).
 These converter also need to be configured on the REST service server, using `RestApiMvcBuilderExtensions.AddJsonOptionsForWebApi()`.

 ## Transient Faults